Alejogb1/job-board/blog-data/why-are-gradients-computed-as-none-in-pytorch.md

 id: "why-are-gradients-computed-as-none-in-pytorch"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've seen this issue crop up more times than I care to remember, usually in the wee hours of the morning when debugging seemingly straightforward models.
 The scenario is always the same: you're expecting backpropagation to populate your tensor gradients, but instead, you find them stubbornly `None`.
 It's frustrating, to say the least, but the reasons are usually quite logical once you understand the underlying mechanisms of PyTorch's computational graph and autograd engine.

 The primary reason gradients show up as `None` isn't necessarily a bug; it's often a consequence of how PyTorch tracks operations for gradient computation.
 Autograd, the heart of PyTorch's automatic differentiation, works by constructing a dynamic computational graph.
 It only keeps track of operations that involve tensors with the `requires_grad=True` attribute.
 If this flag isn't set or the involved tensors are not participating in any gradient-calculating operation, gradients won’t be calculated, leading to them being `None`.